aliisaro/LostAndFoundApp/README.md

 # Lost and Found App

-A mobile application to report, search, and manage lost and found items with geolocation, image uploads, and admin tools.
+A mobile application to report, search, and manage lost and found items with maps, geolocation, image uploads, and admin tools.

 [Watch the Lost and Found App demo on YouTube](https://www.youtube.com/watch?v=7ez7mB4x1yM)